MEDIUM PEEL : FOR BEAUTIFUL SKIN

 Areas treated with a medium peel

-A medium peel can be performed on various areas of the body, although the face remains the most commonly treated zone.
-It’s important to note that there are several types of medium peels depending on the depth of penetration: superficial-medium, standard medium, and deep-medium.
-For areas other than the face, only superficial-medium peels are typically recommended.
+The medium peel can be performed on several areas of the body, although the face is the most commonly treated area.
+It is important to specify that there are several types of medium peels depending on the depth of penetration : medium-superficial peels, medium, and medium-deep.
+On the body, apart from the face, it is only possible to perform the medium-superficial peel.

-• Face : to treat wrinkles, fine lines, acne scars, and pigmentation spots.
+• Face : to treat wrinkles, fine lines, acne scars, and pigment spots.

-• Neck : to firm and even out the skin, which often shows signs of aging.
+• Neck : to firm and even out the skin of the neck, often marked by signs of aging.

-• Décolleté : frequently exposed to the sun, this area may develop pigmentation and fine lines that respond well to a medium peel.
+• Décolleté : this area, often exposed to the sun, may show pigment spots and fine lines that can be corrected with the medium peel.

-• Hands : to rejuvenate the skin and reduce age spots.
+• Hands : to rejuvenate the skin of the hands and treat age spots.

 photo of peeling session